MarkoBrie/credit_scoring_with_MLOPS/README.md

 az login
 az acr login --name fastapicd2024
 ```
-then try to build the container that are pushed to AZURE:
+then try to build the container that is pushed to AZURE:
 ```
 docker build . -t fastapicd2024.azurecr.io/dashboard-cd:1.1
 docker images